w-okada/image-analyze-workers/README.md

 ## MediaPipe Mix

 Compose Mediapipe models(hand, face, pose).
+This module bundles whole models in one file.
+If you want to split them, use [MediaPipe Mix2](#mediapipe-mix2).

 ### installation and usage